TommasoTarchi/My_UL_library/README.md

     - If using conda, substitute your environment's name to `<your_env_name>` in the first line of `environment.yaml`, and build the conda environment using:

     ````
     $ conda env create -f environment.yaml
     ````

-    - Otherwise, if using Pip, you can just use:
+    - Otherwise, if using Pip, you can just do:

     ````
     $ pip install -r requirements.txt
     ````